lord-vesel/dcs-doc/en/dev-docs/ah64d/controls.md

 ### Collective Flight Grip

-The Collective Flight Grip is used to control flight and navigation functions.
+The Collective Flight Grip is used to control critical aircraft functions and Night Vision System (NVS) settings.

 ![](img/img-88-1-screen.jpg)

-1. **Emergency Jettison Button (Guarded)**.
-Jettisons all weapon stations from the underwing pylons.
+1. **Emergency Jettison (JETT) Button (Guarded)**.
+Jettisons all weapon stations from the wing pylons.

 1. **Boresight/Polarity Switch**.
 Controls the FLIR polarity for the NVS sensor assigned to the crewstation.